Cultivating Critical Thinking in Healthcare

 By now, the learner is familiar with their own thinking processes and makes a conscious effort to practice critical thinking.

 As an advanced critical thinker, the learner is able to identify different cognitive processes and consciously uses critical thinking skills.

-A common challenge for many educators and facilitators in healthcare is encouraging students to move away from passive learning and encouraging movement towards active learning situations that require critical thinking skills.
+A common challenge for many educators and facilitators in healthcare is encouraging students to move away from passive learning towards active learning situations that require critical thinking skills.

-Just as there are similarities among the definitions of critical thinking across subject areas and levels, there are also several generally recognised hallmarks of teaching for critical thinking
+Just as there are similarities among the definitions of critical thinking across subject areas and levels, there are also several generally recognised hallmarks of teaching for critical thinking.
+These include:

 Snyder and Snyder (2008) also make the point that it’s helpful for educators and facilitators to be aware of any initial resistance that learners may have and try to guide them through the process.
 They should aim to create a learning environment where learners can feel comfortable thinking through an answer rather than simply having an answer given to them.